fivetran/dbt_workday/README.md

 This package enables you to transform core object tables into analytics-ready models and gather daily historical records of employees.
 It creates enriched models with metrics focused on employee demographics, organizational structures, job profiles, and position management.

-> This package does not apply freshness tests to source data due to the variability of survey cadences.

 ### Output schema
 Final output tables are generated in the following target schema: